charleslouis83/usdt-dominance/README.md

 `coin_id` defaults to `bitcoin` if not provided.
 Use a CoinGecko coin ID (e.g. `ethereum`, `solana`, etc.).

-The only required package is `requests`.
-Install it with:
+The project depends only on the `requests` package.
+Install it using the provided requirements file:

 ```
-pip install requests
+pip install -r requirements.txt
 ```

 The helper function `fetch_market_chart` gracefully handles network errors.
 If